 Preparing for departure was time consuming.
 I had to untie and stow both of the long shore lines, raise the zodiac, etc. In the mean time, Water Music left waving good-bye.
 I hope that we can re-connect via e-mail.
 Finally everything was ready.

 I cast off the mooring at 0950 and departed from Kambi.
 I motored slowly to the next cove south, Kladharidi.
 It looked inviting.
 We had actually anchored here many years ago.
 I did not stop but continued.
 I wanted to get to Petrokopio, a cove that I had never visited, which is also the site of an ancient quarry.

 After a swim I put up the tent and had lunch, then another long swim.
-There is not a soul in sight.
+There was not a soul in sight.
 It is absolutely wonderful.
 No wind, glassy clear water.
 One can spent hours just watching this peaceful scenery.
-The only problem is the heat and some humidity.
-The barometer has come down to 1007 from yesterday’s 1011 mB.
+The only problem was the heat and some humidity.
+The barometer had come down to 1007 from yesterday’s 1011 mB.

 I took it easy, reading under the tent with frequent jumps into the water to cool off.
 When the sun went low in the horizon, I removed the tent and after a shower enjoyed drinking an ouzo in the cockpit.
 By that time the temperature was very pleasant.
 So watching the sun set and then the advancing dusk with all its color variations was a real pleasure.